ntno/aws-exam-prep/ec2.md

 * you can share with a specific AWS account by account ID
 * you can make public
 * AMIs are *regional*
+  * to make it available in a different region you would use CopyImage action
 * after you create the AMI you have to register it before you can launch it using the RegisterImage API
 * DescribeImages API describes one or more images